Billy Davies: Return to Nottingham Forest

-On 7 February 2013, Davies returned to Nottingham Forest as manager, signing a three-and-half-year deal, 20 months after being dismissed by the previous Forest board.
-Davies took charge of his first match since returning as manager on 16 February 2013, a 1–1 draw against Bolton at the City Ground.
+On 7 February 2013, Davies returned to Nottingham Forest as manager, signing a three-and-a-half-year deal, 20 months after being dismissed by the previous Forest board.
+Davies took charge of his first match since returning as manager on 16 February 2013, a 1–1 draw against Bolton Wanderers at the City Ground.
 The first victory of his second spell came three days later, a 6–1 win at home against Huddersfield Town.
-This was followed by his first away game at Charlton Athletic where Forest won 2-0.
-Under Davies they won six games in a row, including a 2-1 away win against second placed Hull City, placing them fifth in The Championship table and in a play-off position.
-Forest were unable to sustain their form and eventually finished eighth after losing 2-3 to Leicester City on 4 May 2013.
+This was followed by his first away game at Charlton Athletic where Forest won 2–0.
+Under Davies they won six games in a row, including a 2–1 away win against second placed Hull City, placing them fifth in The Championship table and in a play-off position.
+Forest were unable to sustain their form and eventually finished eighth after losing 2–3 to Leicester City on 4 May 2013.

 On 18 October 2013, Davies signed a four-year contract extension at the City Ground.
 The chairman and club owner, Fawaz Al-Hasawi said "This is a fantastic day for Nottingham Forest.
 I look forward with great excitement to working alongside him for many years to come as we aim to bring success back to this magnificent club."

 Davies' second spell proved to be a controversial and damaging one.
 He dismissed long-serving club staff without explanation, shouted at a photographer taking photos for the club's matchday programme after a match at Millwall, banned journalists as part of a "near media blackout", and employed his cousin, Jim Price, a suspended solicitor, as his closest advisor.